Shaurya22475/TaskMaster/README.md

 The shell would run and prompt the user to enter commands

 Commands are any executable, also as an argument you can add the priority of a task, priorities can be from 1 - 4.
+Add Submit to send the process to the scheduler to be scheduled.

 this argument is optional and default is 1.

 Examples :

-- ls 3
+- Submit ls 3
 Puts the ls executable to be run with a priority of 3

-- ./fib
+-Submit ./fib
 Puts the ./fib executable to be run with a default priority of 1.